 The Vancouver Bach Choir is an adult symphonic choir that performs concerts at the Orpheum Theatre and other venues across Metro Vancouver.

-As of April 6th, 2020, remaining concerts and rehearsals in the 2019/20 season have been cancelled due to the coronavirus outbreak.
-Hopefully choir activities will be able to return to normal in the fall.
+In-person concerts and rehearsals that were scheduled to happen after April 6th in 2020 were cancelled due to the coronavirus outbreak.
+Online concerts have been taking place since then.
+Hopefully choir activities will be able to return to normal in the fall of 2021.

 The Vancouver Bach Family of Choirs

 Founded in 1930, the Vancouver Bach Family of Choirs is one of the largest choral groups in the Lower Mainland.
 It provides training to around 500 members and performs both new and traditional pieces.